quietcry/tgHeating/README.md

 - on Tuesday use the same settings like the last configurated day, in this case Monday
 - on Wednesday set temperature to 22°C at 9:00 and turn off device at 22:00
 - on Thursday use the same settings like Monday
-- on Friday nothing is configurated -> nothing happens
+- on Friday nothing is configurated -> nothing happens temperature is still 15°C
 - on Saturday, use the same settings as the last configured day, in this case Thursday, which is linked to Monday
 - on Sunday, use the configuration of sunday in weekplan "someOneHome"